mikokm/GammaChanger/README.md

 GammaChanger
 ============

-A simple cli utility that changes Windows gamma ramp.
+A tool that changes gamma ramp and display driver saturation settings.